cindytsai/Introduction_to_Numerical_Analysis/README.md

   - **Lecture204** -Linear algebra and matplotlib image processing.<br />
   practice1 : Use `np.linalg.inv` and `np.linalg.det` to verfiy some properties.<br />
   practice2 : Use `plt.imread` to read and process image, `plt.imshow` and `plt.show` to show image.<br />
+  - **Lecture205** -Root finding, curve fitting, and minimization.<br />
+  practice1 : Use `scipy.optimize.newton` to find root by Newton's method, and build arcsin, arccos functions.<br />
+  practice2 : Use `np.polyfit` to fit, `plt.errorbar` to plot data with error.<br />

 ## Assignment
   - **Assignment1**<br />